-In 1570, the castellan Jan Tęczyński made a great rebuilding of the castle to the renaissance residence.
+In 1570, the castellan Jan Tęczyński made a great rebuilding of the castle to the Renaissance residence.
 It remained in the hands of the Tęczyński until 1639.
 Then Izabela Tęczyńska, daughter of the last of the lineage, brought in the castle and huge fortune to Łukasz Opaliński.
-Tenczyn ceased to function as an ancestral seat and was handed over to the care of burgraves.
-In 1655 the castle was taken without a fight by the Swedes, and during the retreat they burned it.
-It was later rebuilt and partly inhabited by successive heirs of the Sieniawski family, then Czartoryski and Potocki.
-In 1768 the castle was burned down as a result of a lightning strike and since then it remained in ruin.
+Tenczyn ceased to function as an family seat and was handed over to the care of burgraves.
+In 1655 the castle was taken without a fight by the Swedes, but during the retreat they burned it.
+It was later rebuilt and partly inhabited by successive heirs of the Sieniawski family, then the memebers of Czartoryski and Potocki families.
+In 1768 the castle was burned down as a result of a lightning strike and since then it is in ruin.

 Kołodziejski S., Średniowieczne rezydencje obronne możnowładztwa na terenie województwa krakowskiego, Warszawa 1994.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.